 International rules may vary and the appropriate regulations should be followed as defined by the country where the product is used.

 SECTION 16: OTHER INFORMATION

-This Safety Data Sheet has been revised due to modifications to several paragraphs and/or new format.
-Replaces 7-14-14 issue.
+This Safety Data Sheet has been revised and replaces May 1, 2014 issue.
 Prepared by MG Welding Products, USA.